Best Cell Phones for Seniors With Hearing Loss, Tested and Reviewed in 2024

 Speaker Quality and Sound Customization

 The speaker on the Jitterbug Flip2 is loud, but we experienced issues with clipping.
 My grandma complained that the audio would often sound muffled or distorted when things got too loud.
 She had to adjust the volume level constantly to hear things clearly.
 Fortunately, adjusting the volume is as easy as clicking the up and down arrows on the keypad.
-The sound distortion didn’t usually occur when we did test calls with “normal” volume levels.
-It happened when there was a lot of background noise or I tried to speak more loudly on the call.
+The sound distortion usually occurred when there was a lot of background noise or I tried to speak more loudly on the call.

 The Jitterbug Flip2 has built-in RTT support, but you’ll need a separate device if you want to enjoy TTY features.
 I could easily use voice-to-text and text-to-voice communication, but I couldn’t enjoy live captions, transcriptions, or other features that can be extremely useful for hearing-impaired seniors.